AtlassianPS/JiraPS/docs/updating_issues.rst

     $issue = Get-JiraIssue TEST-1
     $issue | Set-JiraIssue -Summary "$($issue.Summary) (Modified by PowerShell)"

+    # Change the issue's summary and add a comment for that change
+    $issue | Set-JiraIssue -Summary "New Summary" -AddComment "Changed summary for testing"

 If the field you want to change does not have a named parameter, Set-JiraIssue also supports changing arbitrary fields using the -Fields parameter.
 For more information on this parameter, see the :doc:`custom_fields` page.

 Labels